 The family may notify the PHA of changes either orally or in writing.
-If the family provides oral notice, the PHA will require the family to submit the changes on a PHA form.
+If the family provides oral notice, the PHA may also require the family to submit the changes in writing.

 Generally, the family will not be required to attend an interview for an interim reexamination.
 However, if the PHA determines that an interview is warranted, the family will be required to attend.